 Hi.
 I’m Rick.

 I believe in people.
 I work to make the world a better place and improve the lives of those around me.
-I am a professional who knows that “professional” doesn’t have to mean conventional or boring.
+I am a professional who knows that “professional” doesn’t have to mean boring.

 I don’t think that we are ever too young or too old to reinvent our lives and start living our dreams.
 When yesterday’s dream has become today’s nightmare, we need to understand that it is never too late to redesign our lives around a new dream.